JujuAdams/PictureFrame/docs/4.1/FAQ.md

 &nbsp;

+**What algorithm does PictureFrame use?**

+The code that PictureFrame uses to calculate various properties of the render pipeline can be found in [`PfCalculate()`](https://github.com/JujuAdams/PictureFrame/blob/main/scripts/PfCalculate/PfCalculate.gml).
+This script has detailed comments which explain how values are computed.

+&nbsp;

 **How is PictureFrame licensed?
 Can I use it for commercial projects?**

 [PictureFrame is released under the MIT license](https://github.com/JujuAdams/PictureFrame/blob/master/LICENSE).
 This means you can use it for whatever purpose you want, including commercial projects.
 It'd mean a lot to me if you'd drop my name in the credits (Juju Adams) and/or say thanks, but you're under no obligation to do so.